AromaKIT/AromaKit-Firmware/README.md

-# AromaKit-test2
+# AromaKit-Firmware

-Firmware test 2 with the C pico-sdk
+Code for the AromaKit hardware